DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
 According to the above figure 7 above, it is possible to identify “base_price” and “checkout_price” highly correlated variables with each other.
-Therefore, using these variables might be enough to create final model.
+Therefore, using these variables might be enough to create the final model.
 But before adding to the final model it was decided to validate with “num_orders” variable.
-Therefore, it was decided to subtract “base_price” variable value from “checkout_price” variable value and store result as special price.
-After special price calculation, relationship between “num_orders” variable and special price variable displayed in the scatterplot as shown in figure 11,
+Therefore, it was decided to subtract “base_price” variable value from “checkout_price” variable value and store the result as a special price.
+After special price calculation, the relationship between “num_orders” variable and special price variable displayed in the scatterplot as shown in figure 11,
 </p>

 <img style="display:block;text-align:center" src="Scatter plot for observe relationship of selected variables.png" alt="Scatter plot for observe relationship of selected variables" >